 Spain isn't most people's first choice when it comes to skiing.
 But with ski resorts in five distinct regions of the country, skiing in Spain is hot stuff.
 Well, not literally.

 For high class skiing in Spain, you can't beat the Pyrenees, with ski resorts all along the border with France, while for the sheer novelty of skiing in the south of Spain and being able to go to the beach on the same day, the Sierra Nevada is perfect.
 There are also ski resorts near Madrid, in the north-west of Spain (in Galicia, Leon and Cantabria), La Rioja and Teruel.

-There are now three ski resorts near Madrid after Valcotos closed down - Navacerrada, Valdesqui and La Pinilla - as well as an indoor ski center, all a short drive from the city.
+The capital has three ski resorts - Navacerrada, Valdesqui and La Pinilla - as well as an indoor ski center, all a short drive from the city.
 The Nevacerrada station opened for the 2013 season in November.